Hilo Rainbow Cordyline

 (Photo courtesy of NetPS Plant Finder)

 Height: 5 feet

 A lovely, tropical looking variety ideal for patio containers, poolside planters or garden landscapes; long and wide green leaves with pink edges and midribs stand out among other plants; heat and drought tolerant once established; adaptable as houseplant

 Features & Attributes

-Hilo Rainbow Cordyline's attractive sword-like leaves remain dark green in color with showy rose variegation and tinges of burgundy throughout the year.
-The flowers are not ornamentally significant.
+Hilo Rainbow Cordyline is primarily valued in the home for its ornamental upright and spreading habit of growth.
+Its attractive sword-like leaves remain dark green in color with showy rose variegation and tinges of burgundy throughout the year.

 This is an open multi-stemmed evergreen houseplant with an upright spreading habit of growth.
 Its relatively coarse texture stands it apart from other indoor plants with finer foliage.
 This plant should never be pruned unless absolutely necessary, as it tends not to take pruning well.

 When grown indoors, Hilo Rainbow Cordyline can be expected to grow to be about 5 feet tall at maturity, with a spread of 3 feet.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 This houseplant will do well in a location that gets either direct or indirect sunlight, although it will usually require a more brightly-lit environment than what artificial indoor lighting alone can provide.
 It does best in average to evenly moist soil, but will not tolerate standing water.
 The surface of the soil shouldn't be allowed to dry out completely, and so you should expect to water this plant once and possibly even twice each week.
 Be aware that your particular watering schedule may vary depending on its location in the room, the pot size, plant size and other conditions; if in doubt, ask one of our experts in the store for advice.
 It is not particular as to soil type or pH; an average potting soil should work just fine.